edgedelta/docs/docs/configuration/inputs.md

     labels: "agent_stats"
 ```

+***

 ## System Stats

-If enabled, System Stats will report host level metrics, such as CPU, Memory, Disk, etc. for the host the agent is deployed on.
+This input type reports host-level metrics, such as CPU, memory, disk, for the host where the agent is deployed on.

 ```yaml
   system_stats:
     enabled: true
     labels: "system_stats"
 ```
+***

 ## Container Stats \(Docker\)

-If enabled, Container Stats will report container level metrics, such as CPU, Memory, Disk, etc. for each container running on the host.
+This input type reports container-level metrics, such as CPU, memory, disk, for each container that runs on the host.

 ```yaml
  container_stats: